 - Tap on Passcode Settings.

-Tap Set Guided Access Passcode and set a passcode.
+Tap Set Guided Access Passcode to set a passcode.

 - Toggle Accessibility Shortcut to On, which allows you to triple-click the Home button and enter Guided Access at any time.